Guinea pig not drinking water?

 The pig will decide for itself when it needs water.

 The drinking bowl with water should be at such a height that the pig can easily reach it, that is, at the level of the muzzle.

 Also, make sure that the drinking bowl is in good working order, does not get clogged and that water always flows out of it.

-Some animals prefer to drink from a bowl rather than from a drinking bowl, so you should offer your pet this option as well.
+Some animals prefer to drink from a bowl rather than from a drinking bowl, so you should offer your guinea pigs this option as well.